 You could have left your furniture exposed and it rained heavily.
 If you didn’t let your furniture dry out completely before putting it away, the water that has seeped in will cause the rot.
 The best thing is to always allow your furniture to air-dry before you cover it or store it away for the season.

 If you leave your wood furniture outdoors when it is raining, the rainwater will soak in and cause the furniture to rot.
 The best thing is to keep the wooden furniture covered or under a safe area where rainwater doesn’t reach it.
 You can even store your furniture in the shed or garage during harsh winters or rainy seasons.

 Thinking That Your Hardwood Furniture It Rot Resistant

-Take some care.
+Take care.
 If you have chosen wooden patio furniture, remember that it requires regular maintenance.
 Even the strongest woods, like teak or cedar, require some protection.
 We recommend annual coats of water repellent.
-To stay on top of things as you build your backyard, you might also want to consider investing in furniture that is naturally rot resistant can be a huge help.
+To stay on top of things as you build your backyard, you might also want to consider investing in furniture that is naturally rot-resistant can be a huge help.

 Of course, it is up to you.
 Maybe you prefer the look of weathered wood as the sun fades it from shades of brown to neutral greys.
 However, in order to save yourself money and protect your guests from potential injury, protect your wood from moisture by sealing all holes with wood glue and layers of paint.
 Be kind to your patio furniture by protecting it against harsh rain and UV rays, and you will have a backyard setup that will entertain folks for years.